All Episodes

 Back to California.

-Bernie Sanders could have beaten Hillary, and just think of what that would have meant in the most important, most populous state and the most essential state for Democrats, right?
+And just think of what that would have meant in the most important, most populous state and the most essential state for Democrats, right?

-Blue is blue can be California.
+Blue as blue can be California.

-And in recent years there have been a fair there's been a surge in uh non affiliated registrations, so people say maybe that will that that matters less for this than it would for the general, but maybe that will uh help Bernie to some degree.
+So people say maybe that will, and that matters less for this than it would for the general, but maybe that will help Bernie to some degree.

-How can you have your front runner lose the most important state for the Democrats in terms of electoral votes in terms of really everything?
+How can you have your frontrunner lose the most important state for the Democrats in terms of electoral votes, in terms of really everything?

-I mean, New York, I guess is kind of a close second where I'm currently broadcasting from.
+I mean, New York, I guess, is kind of a close second, where I'm currently broadcasting from.

 But this helps a lot, doesn't it?